 Keel's study draws on ancient and early modern theological texts and biblical commentaries, works in Christian natural philosophy, seminal studies in ethnology and early social science, debates within twentieth-century public health research, and recent genetic analysis of population differences and ancient human DNA.
 From these sources, Keel demonstrates that Christian ideas about creation, ancestry, and universalism helped form the basis of modern scientific accounts of human diversity—despite the ostensible shift in modern biology towards scientific naturalism, objectivity, and value neutrality.
 By showing the connections between Christian thought and scientific racial thinking, this book calls into question the notion that science and religion are mutually exclusive intellectual domains and proposes that the advance of modern science did not follow a linear process of secularization.

 Terence Keel is Assistant Professor of History and Black Studies at the University of California, Santa Barbara.

-"This is a brilliantly argued and fascinating account of the development of scientific racial theory.
-Keel convincingly demonstrates that the modern biological sciences still bear the deep imprint of their religious origins.
-Beyond this, the book also offers us insightful new ways of thinking about the historical relations between science and religion."
+"In this brilliantly argued and fascinating account of the development of scientific racial theory, Keel convincingly demonstrates that the modern biological sciences still bear the deep imprint of their religious origins.
+Divine Variations offers us insightful new ways of thinking about the historical relations between science and religion."